 While clarifying the deposition rules, emphasize the importance of eliminating potential outside interference during the virtual event.
 It should be clear who else can be in the room beside the deponent and their attorney.
 Avoiding distractions like cell phones or documents while on record is also vital for the proper execution of a legal deposition.

 Given the sensitivity of legal video depositions, you’ll need to carefully choose your transcription services provider.
-GMR Transcription guarantees the confidentiality of your recorded proceedings and uses secure SSL encryption to protect your data from breach or illegal exposure.
+GMR Transcription Services, Inc. guarantees the confidentiality of your recorded proceedings and uses secure SSL encryption to protect your data from breach or illegal exposure.
 With our deposition transcription services, we can transcribe your deposition in any format and from any digital platform, from Zoom to Microsoft Teams.
 Our transcription experts are 100% human and based in the U.S and undergo a thorough background check and training to deliver a perfect transcript with 99% accuracy.
 Register today to get started!